Diameter: 3.100 cm

 Set of gaming pieces

-Anglo-Saxon, late 6th century
+Anglo-Saxon, late 6th century AD

-From a burial at Taplow, Buckinghamshire
+From the princely burial at Taplow, Buckinghamshire

 The Anglo-Saxons were avid games players and gaming counters, dice and playing pieces of bone are found in many men’s graves.
 This set of gaming pieces was found at the feet of the dead man in the princely burial at Taplow, close to the pair of drinking-horns also in the British Museum.
 Their regular spacing when discovered suggests that they may have been laid out on a board or possibly buried in their carrying box.